openspending/fiscal-data-package/spec/index.md

 ## The Data

-The data in your Data Package MUST:
+The data in your Data Package `MUST`:

 * Be in CSV format.
 * Have well-structured CSVs- no blank rows, columns etc. [Tabular Data Package][tdp] spells this out in detail.